deepset-ai/haystack/docs/_src/usage/usage/document_store.md

 ## Initialisation

-Initialising a new DocumentStore is straight forward.
+Initialising a new DocumentStore within Haystack is straight forward.

 <div class="tabs tabsdsinstall">